Evolution Explained: From Bacteria to Humans

 Early Chondrichthyes, like sharks and rays, were able to eat big chunks of flesh, so grew bigger and swam faster compared to their ancestors.
-With such exotic and fast-moving predators emerging, evolution was racing along.
+With such exotic and fast-moving predators emerging, evolution raced along (relatively speaking, of course).

 The Evolution of Lungs

-You may have noticed that we're still largely in the ocean along our evolutionary trail.
-That's because sea animals had not developed any capacity to gulp air.
+You may have noticed that we're still largely in the water along our evolutionary trail.
+That's because aquatic animals had not developed any capacity to gulp air.
 Until now.

-Soon, the ray-finned fish, Actinopterygii, evolved the unique traits of manoeuvrable fins and a swim bladder.
+All other fish fall into the phylum of Actinopterygii, or ray-finned fish, which evolved manoeuvrable fins and a swim bladder.
 For many fish, the swim bladder is a buoyancy aid; an air-filled sac which keeps them at their water depth without having to waste energy on swimming.
-It is also a rudimentary lung.
+However, for some, it performs as a rudimentary lung.

 The Evolution of Tetrapods

 By now, the most complex life forms on Earth had eyes, brains, backbones, jaws, gills, lungs, and fins.
-Only relatively small modifications of this body plan were needed to produce the superclass known as Tetrapods.
+Only relatively small modifications of this body plan were needed to produce the superclass known as Tetrapods (meaning "four feet").

 Notably, Tiktaalik's fin-feet already had the bone structure common to Tetrapod wrists today.
-The fellow gave rise to the first Tetrapod land dwellers: Amphibians.
+The fellow gave rise to the first Tetrapod land dwellers known as Amphibians.

-Amphibians includes all frogs, salamanders, and caecilians (legless snakes).
+Amphibians include frogs, salamanders, and caecilians.
 While reasonably comfortable on land, their lives are inextricably connected to the water.
 Their moist skin and eggs are vulnerable to drying out, so they can never truly explore the far reaches of dry land.

 The Evolution of Amniotic Eggs

-If moist eggs tied Amphibians to water, then hard-shelled eggs would liberate their descendants: Reptiles.
+If moist eggs tied Amphibians to water, then hard-shelled eggs would liberate their Reptiles descendants.

 Reptiles include some of the most objectively fun animals that ever existed: dinosaurs, snakes, lizards, crocodiles, and turtles.

 Consider Testudines for a moment: the bizarre shelled-reptiles known as turtles, tortoises, and terrapins.
-These are seriously ancient lizards: the oldest sea turtle fossil dates back 120 million years.
-It lived alongside dinosaurs and its body plan remains virtually unchanged today.
+Once possessing teeth, Testudines lived alongside the dinosaurs and survived the mass extinction event that killed its Reptile cousins.

-Dinosaurs are a completely different evolutionary branch of Reptiles which lived between 230 and 65 million years ago, a time collectively known as the Mesozoic Era.
-We can split dinosaurs into two major groups.
+Dinosaurs are a completely different evolutionary branch of Reptiles that lived during the Mesozoic Era.
+Dinosaurs are split into two major groups:

-- Ornithischians (meaning "bird-hipped") were mostly herbivores named for having a pelvic structure similar to that of birds.
-Some Ornithischians, like Triceratops and Ankylosaurs, evolved thick skulls and armoured plates which protected them from predation by carnivorous dinosaurs.
+- Ornithischians (meaning "bird-hipped") were mostly herbivores.
+Some Ornithischians, like Triceratops and Ankylosaurs, evolved thick skulls and armoured plates which protected them from predation.

 A number of dinosaurs are known to have evolved wings.
-Pterosaurs went ahead and evolved flight some 230 million years ago, while Microraptors had feathered wings for gliding about 120 million years ago.
+For instance, Pterosaurs evolved flight some 230 million years ago, while Microraptors had feathered wings for gliding about 120 million years ago.

-As Alan Grant taught us with his renegade theory, Aves descended from dinosaurs.
-In fact, Archaeopteryx is widely considered the first bird, and as you very well know, Archaeopteryx was a dinosaur.
-As a result, most palaeontologists now accept that birds are a specialised group of dinosaurs that arose 150 million years ago.
+As Alan Grant taught us in Jurassic Park, Aves descended from dinosaurs.
+In fact, Archaeopteryx is widely considered the first bird, and as you very well know, Archaeopteryx was also a dinosaur.
+As a result, most palaeontologists now accept that birds are a specialised group of dinosaurs that arose 160 million years ago.

-Modern birds evolved from as few as three dinosaur lineages some 60 million years ago, after the end of the Cretaceous Period.
+Modern birds evolved from as few as three dinosaur lineages about 95 million years ago during the end of the Cretaceous Period.
 They have some amazing adaptations to aid flight, including hollow bones, loss of teeth, a single ovary in females, and aerodynamic feathers.

 Flight has massive survival benefits in terms of hunting, escaping predation, and migration.
-Yet certain predator-free environments have allowed some birds to become flightless.
-You have to use it or lose it.
+Yet some predator-free environments have caused birds to become flightless.
+When it comes to evolutionary adaptations, you have to use it or lose it.

-Kiwis are one of many flightless bird species native to New Zealand, who evolved in geographical isolation for 80 million years.
-When the Polynesians arrived with rats in the 13th century, native bird populations took a hit.
-The introduction of cats and dogs by European settlers in the 18th century only made things worse.
+Kiwis are one of many flightless bird species native to New Zealand, which evolved in geographical isolation for 80 million years.
+When the Polynesians arrived on the islands with rats in the 13th century, native bird populations took a big hit.
+The introduction of cats and dogs by European settlers in the 18th century only exacerbated the problem.